 Rose Marie graduated from the University of California, Davis, in 2010 with her Bachelor of Science in Neurobiology, Physiology and Behavior, determined to enter the healthcare field.
 She began her career as an intern with the Health Education Council, assisting with curriculum planning and facilitation for the Summer of Service program at Sacramento’s Luther Burbank High School.
 During her experience, she developed a passion for empowering youth as health advocates in their community, leading her to apply for a position as a HealthCorps coordinator.

 Rose Marie was accepted into the HealthCorps program in 2011, and served as a coordinator for two years at Hayward High School in the San Francisco Bay Area.
 Between her first and second year of placement, she also worked as the HealthCorps Summer Institute Director of Events, and was involved in producing the coordinator opening and closing ceremonies, among other responsibilities.
 After her two-year placement closed, Rose Marie was promoted to the position of Educational Program Supervisor in the Northwest region.
-As an EPS, she supports coordinators in 15 schools in Oregon and Northern California.
+As an EPS, she supports over a dozen coordinators in Northern California.

 In her spare time, Rose Marie enjoys hiking the urban hills of San Francisco as well as California’s many open-space preserves.

 A native of Buffalo, Jeffrey graduated from Canisius College with a degree in English in 2011.
-Prior to joining HealthCorps as a Social Media Manager, he undertook a wide range of communications positions, including writing for The Advocate
+Prior to joining HealthCorps, he undertook a wide range of communications positions, including writing for The Advocate

 , traveling as an assistant on a national book tour, and working at a marketing firm in Manhattan.